Category Reclamation

 4Customer renews contract

 The dashboard shows big numbers.
 The customer feels protected.
 Nobody checks whether the “threats” are actual threats or privacy-conscious humans.
-The data is architecturally inaccurate by design.
+When the technology is disproportionate to the stated purpose, the stated purpose isn’t the real business.
+Palo Alto Networks already told you what the real business is: Targeting.

 Claims vs. Reality